photoprism/photoprism-docs/docs/license/agpl.md

 We reserve the right to object to any use or misuse in any jurisdiction worldwide.
 Visit [photoprism.app/trademark](https://photoprism.app/trademark) to learn more.

+In the event that any provision is found to be unenforceable by a court or other competent jurisdiction, the remaining portions hereof shall remain in full force and effect.